aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fielddisplaybarcode/symbolheight/_index.md

 title: FieldDisplayBarcode.SymbolHeight
 linktitle: SymbolHeight
 second_title: Aspose.Words for .NET API Reference
-description: FieldDisplayBarcode property.
+description: FieldDisplayBarcode SymbolHeight property.
 Gets or sets the height of the symbol.
 The units are in TWIPS 1/1440 inch in C#.
 type: docs
 weight: 130
 url: /net/aspose.words.fields/fielddisplaybarcode/symbolheight/